What is misophonia?

-Miso- (hatred) phonia (sound) means strong reactions to selective sounds.
+Misophonia is a condition that results in a strong reaction to selective sounds and noises.
+The name and definition of misophonia derive from the latin words miso (hatred) and phonia (sound).
 It is not to be confused with hyperacusis where sound is perceived as abnormally loud or physically painful.
 Hyperacusis and misophonia are both disorders related to “decreased sound tolerance”.

 Individuals with misophonia are set off or “triggered” by very specific patterned sounds, such as chewing, coughing, pencil tapping, sneezing etc.

-What causes misophonia
+What causes misophonia?

 Treatment of misophonia

 Currently, there is no cure or treatment for misophonia.
 Your doctor can however refer you to different kinds of therapy.
 While these are not misophonia treatments per se, they can help you significantly to learn how to live with misophonia.
 Even just talking about your condition might be helpful.

 Living with misophonia

 While some try to mask the trigger-sounds with music, others simply try to avoid them.
 Depending on the severity, misophonia can have serious consequences for the wellbeing of the patient.
 The condition might keep them from building relationships, engaging in social activities or even leaving the house.

 People suffering from misophonia often feel alienated and misunderstood because others might write them off as hysterical or overly sensitive.
 Often it helps to see a doctor to get a diagnosis as proof that you are not just making it up.